codelucas/codelucas.com/_posts/2013-03-02-pass-by-value-pass-by-reference.md

 <!-- We will first talk about passing by value.
 For many newer and modern languages, there seems to be a trend of strict pass by value restrictions.
 PHP, Python, Go, Java, and many more languages are all pass by value! -->

-**Important:** Before going technical over these two passing protocols, we need to distinguish two types of variables in programming languages, `Value types` and `reference types`, because a variable's type does affect how it is passed & interpreted.
+**Important:** Before going technical over these two passing protocols, we need to distinguish two types of variables in programming languages, *value types* and *reference types*, because a variable's type does affect how it is passed & interpreted.

 {% highlight java %}
 // Value type in Java, there is no layer between the variable